Musical Director: D. Huw Morgan

-In 2010 the choir welcomed Catherine Morgan, from Pontardawe in the Swansea Valley, as its new accompanist.
+Catherine Morgan, from Rhydyfro in the Swansea Valley, has been our accompanist since 2010.
 Catherine began playing the piano at an early age and was awarded a Licentiate Diploma in piano performance from the London College of Music at the age of eighteen.
 She also plays the pipe organ, violin and various other instruments.

 Catherine achieved an MA degree in Music from Oxford University and subsequently an MA in Education from the University of Wales.
 She currently holds the post of Senior Lecturer in Primary Education at the University of Wales Trinity St. David's, Carmarthen.
 In her spare time, Catherine enjoys accompanying vocal and instrumental soloists in examinations, concerts and competitions.
 She has also accompanied, on both piano and organ, many male voice choirs throughout South Wales.

 Anne joined Cor Persain as the Musical Director in 2009.
 She retired from the choir in January 2022.

 Persain was established by a group of ladies who wanted to meet to enjoy singing together, growing in experience in the early years of its formation with the help of Nancy, Andrew, Glyn, James, David and Catrin.
 The choir has performed at various events and venues throughout South Wales, and also travelled to sing in Cornwall, Staffordshire and Devon, as well as two tours to Spain.